 (Is requiring accountability of finances wrong?)

 Then along came The Plain Truth magazine.
 I respected it because it didn't "beg for money"1 like those despicable TV evangelists.
 But even after years of involvement with the Worldwide Church of God, I never realized how I could excuse Herbert W. Armstrong's excesses, even justifying them.
 After all, he was "God's Apostle"--he needed that Gulfstream II jet to preach the gospel to the world.
 "God's Apostle" shouldn't be expected to sit at airports like everyone else.
-So what if he had the Czar of Russia's gold tableware and $28,000 salt and pepper shakers.
+So what if he had the Czar of Russia's gold tableware and salt and pepper shakers with a combined worth of $28,000?
 He needed it to entertain world leaders and the Ambassador College graduates.

 I recall a sermon by our Associate Pastor.
 It was about "quality" and how "God is a God of Quality" and how HWA upheld that standard.
 He was telling us about how he was serving as an usher during one of the Friday night Ambassador Auditorium Symphony series (where your church dollars were spent entertaining HWA and the rich community with the world's best performers, but where the name "Jesus" was never heard, nor was anyone ever converted).
 He said a gentleman walked into the auditorium and sarcastically bellowed out, "Armstrong extravagance!!"
 The Associate Pastor was not amused by this man's outburst.

 I also remember some members telling us about their trip to the Pasadena campus.
 They told us about soap dispensers that would shave off the perfect amount of soap into your hands, and how the swimming pool was the best in the world because it didn't slosh up the sides.
 They told us of all the marble, gold, crystal, rare wood, costly paintings, etc. and how this place reflected God's love for quality (not Armstrong's greed).2